 Practice your techniques

-One of the major causes of not keeping your singing voice healthy is that singers sing with improper vocal technique.
-Due to this fact, singers and most beginners usually sing from their throat and do not utilize the correct breathing technique which incorporates the diaphragm.
+One of the major causes of not keeping a singing voice healthy is that singers sing with improper vocal technique.
+Thus, singers and most beginners usually sing from their throats and do not utilize the correct breathing technique that incorporates the diaphragm.
 This is a sure-fire way to hurt, damage, or even ruin your voice.
-There are many techniques and breathing exercises that a singer needs to learn in order to use their voice correctly which we will not go over in this article.
+There are many techniques and breathing exercises that a singer needs to learn to use their voice correctly, which we will not go over in this article but in the future.

 Use tongue trills, lip rolls, and raspberries

 A great way to warm up and cool down is to use these vocal techniques that free up the voice.
 These vocal techniques take away the strain and pressure that can sometimes come with singing, and they allow you to move through your range quite easily.